AnamulHaqueN/DataBase_With_SQL/README.md

 > Operator	Purpose	Example
 - BETWEEN ...
 AND ...
 Select values within a range	WHERE   age   BETWEEN 18 AND 25
 - IN	Match a set of values	WHERE city IN ('Dhaka', 'Rajshahi')
-- LIKE	Pattern matching	WHERE name LIKE 'A%'
-  IS NULL	Check for empty value	WHERE email IS NULL
+- IS NULL	Check for empty value	WHERE email IS NULL

 ```sql
 -- Students aged 18 to 25